-- Does UTC's MBA program operate on semesters and how long are classes?
+- Do UTC's MBA programs operate on semesters and how long are classes?

-For both the 100% Online MBA and the Flexible MBA, courses are delivered in Fall and Spring following a full semester (15 weeks plus exam week).
-During full semesters, most part-time students will take two courses simultaneously; alternatively, a part time student may take just one course per semester.
+For both the MBA Online and the Flexible MBA, courses are delivered in Fall and Spring following a full semester (15 weeks plus exam week).
+During full semesters, most part-time students will take two courses simultaneously; alternatively, a part time MBA student may take just one course per semester.
 Students must take three courses (9 credit hours) to be considered full-time.

 Students may choose to sit out any semester, but should notify their advisor as soon as this is known.